PirateC137/REPO_CHEAT/README.md

 The REPO_C.dll file may also be detected as malicious by some antivirus engines when scanned on VirusTotal, due to the use of MinHook API hooks.

-To avoid crashes, uncheck all the boxes in the Visual tab when switching from the game to the menu.
+To avoid crashes, uncheck all boxes on the “Visual Effects” tab when switching from the game to the menu or when moving between locations.

 This is a beta version, so it will continue to evolve!